rlautan/recras-wordpress-plugin/readme.md

 To get started, go to the Recras → Settings page and enter your Recras name.
 For example, if you log in to Recras at `https://mysite.recras.nl/` then your Recras name is `mysite`.
 Since currently only publicly available data can be used in this plugin, that's all there is to it!
 You can now use shortcodes to retrieve data.
 All data is retrieved via a secured connection (HTTPS) to ensure data integrity.
 Other than the request parameters, no data is sent to the Recras servers.

-This plugin consists of five shortcodes.
-To use them, you first need to set your Recras name on the Recras → Settings page.
+This plugin consists of six "widgets".
+To use them, you first need to set your Recras name (see paragraph above).
+- Availability calendar
+- Contact forms
+- Online booking
+- Packages
+- Products
+- Voucher sales

+Widgets can be added to your site in three ways.
+Using Gutenberg blocks (since WordPress 5.0 or using the [Gutenberg plugin](https://wordpress.org/plugins/gutenberg/)), using the buttons in the "classic editor", or by entering the shortcode manually.

 ### Settings
 Setting your Recras name is the most important step here.
 Other settings are: